The 'new look' of the Power BI service

-The Power BI service has a new look.
-We’ve made it easier for you to view reports.
-The new look is a modern experience that’s simpler and builds on your familiarity with other Microsoft products.
+The Power BI service (app.powerbi.com) has a new look that makes it easier to view and interact with your reports.
+The new look is simpler and builds on your familiarity with other Microsoft products.
 Across the Power BI service, we’ve made report content the main point of focus by switching to a lighter color theme and updating icons.
 Here's an overview of what’s changed in the new look.
 See the numbered sections for details:

 Quick tour of the changes